Iryan Fandi: Personal life

 Iryan is the youngest son of Singaporean footballer Fandi Ahmad and former South African model Wendy Jacobs.

 His three older brothers are also footballers.
-The oldest brother Irfan plays for Port.
-His two other older brothers, Ikhsan and Ilhan plays for BG Pathum United.
+The oldest brother Irfan plays for Port in Thailand.
+His two other older brothers, Ikhsan and Ilhan, play for Japanese J3 League club Thespa Gunma and Singapore Premier League club Lion City Sailors respectively.
 He has an older sister Iman.

 His grandfather, Ahmad Wartam, was an ex-national goalkeeper.
 Hafiz Abu Sujad and the national team's physiotherapist Nurhafizah are the cousins of his father Fandi Ahmad.